These baked Cheeseburger Sliders with Hawaiian Rolls are made with

 Garlic powder, to help round out the other ingredients and give a richness to the sauce.

-Baked Cheeseburger Sliders on Hawaiian Rolls
+Recipe for Baked Cheeseburger Sliders with Hawaiian Rolls

 Equipment